 SIGMA 10: suitability for xc flying

 Overall, I am extremely impressed by the SIGMA 10’s climbing and gliding performance – especially when considering the relatively low level of pilot demands!

 The performance seems at least as good as current ‘high C’ wings (with higher aspect ratios and higher pilots demands) and even some Performance class (low D) wings.

 It’s great that the SIGMA 10 comes in 5 sizes, providing ‘seamless weight ranges’ (recommended weight ranges for each size which don’t overlap) so that pilots know which size Advance recommend they fly, with wider certified weight ranges that do overlap, so pilots have the choice to fly more or less loaded if they so prefer.

 The SIGMA 10 is best suited to well-experienced pilots who have good ground handling skills, are able to fly actively and are well-versed in SIV manoeuvres – as you’d expect for a true ‘mid C’ wing.

 It’s an excellent wing for ambitious XC pilots who’ve outgrown the B class and want more performance and more dynamic handling to upgrade to, without biting off more than they can chew with a more demanding wing.
 I’m sure the SIGMA 10 will be a top contender in the sports class in ‘social’ competitions too.

 It’s also a great choice for more experienced XC or ex-competition pilots who are still keen to fly lots of XC and have ambitious ideas to beat their personal bests whilst having fun and having a better chance of not having to chuck their washing and staying in one piece.

-So, does it deliver on ADVANCE’s promise of ‘Epic XC’?
+So, does the SIGMA 10 deliver on ADVANCE’s promise of ‘Epic XC’?
 I give that a resounding YES!